-The level of cooperation also extends to college and high school administrators.
-Both groups are aware of the challenges faced by the other and work together to produce mutual benefits.
-For example, high school administrators often confer with the college regarding teacher qualifications during the hiring process to ensure that she or he could offer a dual credit course.
-And the college regularly attends school board meetings in order to report on student data, credit hours earned, and tuition savings.
+on student data, credit hours earned, and tuition savings.
 Importantly, accreditation also serves as quality assurance for parents who are unfamiliar with concurrent enrollment or accelerated learning.
 In all, the key to overcoming the concerns we anticipated or faced in the evaluation process was the development of a collaborative approach between high school and college personnel, and the broader community, and a shared focus on program quality and positive student learning outcomes.

 The biggest challenge, even frustration, in the evaluation process, which is much less controllable than high school and college involvement, is student responsiveness to our surveys.
 It is very difficult to achieve the desired evaluation response rates from students who are no longer in the dual credit program.
 Conducting course evaluations and surveying teachers, counselors and principals can be completed in an efficient manner.
 They are invested, motivated, and we know where they are.
-By contrast, former dual credit students, four years out, have often moved and are hard to stay in contheir lives.
+By contrast, former dual credit students, four years out, have often moved and are hard to stay in contact with, and in general have moved on with their lives.
 Understandably, they are not concerned with program evaluations or longitudinal studies.
 Even being able to contact them does not guarantee that they will answer.
-Yet this is an who are unfamiliar with important part of understanding the concurrent enrollment impact of dual credit: college enrollment, persistence, certificate and degree attainment, and career paths.
+Yet this is an important part of understanding the impact of dual credit: college enrollment, persistence, certificate and degree attainment, and career paths.
+And, it is part of the accreditation evaluation regime.
+Student tracking is daunting in general, and unfortunately we are no exception to the rule.
+The irony is that we want them to venture out into the world, but not so far that we can't follow their paths.